VIDEO: Teen with broom saves children from dog attack in Englewood

 The bite marks on Karl's backpack are now reminders of what could have been.
 The trusty broom is back on the porch.

 "I left it on the porch," said Erica Clayborn, Jamal's mother.
 "Thank God I left that broom on the porch.
-Thank god I did, mm-hmm."
+Thank God I did, mm-hmm."

 The family said it's never seen that dog before, and it's unclear who it belongs to.
 Karl and Jamal said they hope never to see it again.